NimbleBoxAI/ChainFury/README.md

 ---

-### Step 1:

-Start the server by using the docker file provided or by using the manual method.
+1. Start the server by using the docker file provided or by using the manual method.

-### Step 2:

-Log into ChainFury by entering username = “admin” and password = “admin”
+2. Log into ChainFury by entering username = “admin” and password = “admin”

-### Step 3:

-Click on create chatbot
+3. Click on create chatbot

-### Step 4:

-Use one of the pre-configured chatbots or use the elements to create a custom chatbot.
+4. Use one of the pre-configured chatbots or use the elements to create a custom chatbot.

-### Step 5:

-Save & create your chatbot and start chatting with it by clicking the chat on the bottom-right.
+5. Save & create your chatbot and start chatting with it by clicking the chat on the bottom-right.
 You can see chatbot statistics and feedback metrics in your ChainFury dashboard.

 ---